isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">Dandyhands by Quin</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
                     Dandyhands by Quin showcases seasonal collections of beautiful handcrafted wearable art, wares, artisanal soaps and wonderbalms.
-At by Quin, <br />
+At by Quin, every product is unique and designed for anyone and everyone to experience art, beauty and positive vibes through sight, touch and/or smell with the assurance that only the best and highest grade ingredients are used.<br />
                     <a href="https://www.lazada.sg/products/i2167032724.html">Purchase now</a>
                 </p>
             </div>